 Join a Seminar

-A call for applications will go out to faculty in September 2013 for the 2014-15 Seminar "Revision/How Time Passes," led by Jill Stauffer (Philosophy/Peace, Justice, and Human Rights).
+A call for applications will go out to faculty in September 2014 for the 2015-16 Seminar "Attending to the Dead," led by Hank Glassman (East Asian Studies).

 Describe your interest in the seminar in a substantial paragraph and indicate specific ways that your teaching and scholarly interests might contribute to and/or benefit from the seminar.
 Save your file as a PDF, then Apply to Join a Seminar.